madeofpendletonwool/Pinepods-Docs/docs/intro.md

 Note: Changing REVERSE_PROXY to False adjusts what the application uses for the reverse proxy.
 In short it removed the port from the url it uses for routing since the reverse proxy will add the port for you.

-So REVERSE_PROXY "True"
+So REVERSE_PROXY "True" - App will use https://proxy.pinepods.online
-https://proxy.pinepods.online

-REVERSE_PROXY "False"
+REVERSE_PROXY "False" - App will use
 https://proxy.pinepods.online:8033

 #### Note on the Search API